-Resolution of Complaints
+Q. Resolution of Complaints

-The College has an obligation to provide prompt, fair, and impartial investigation and resolution of alleged violations to this Policy and is committed to so doing.
+- 1. The College has an obligation to the entire College community.
+Accordingly, the College may pursue an investigation even if the complainant requests that no action is taken and the College will not be able to ensure confidentiality in all cases.
+The College will notify the complainant in writing when it is unable to maintain confidentiality or respect the complainant's request for no further action. - 2.
+The College must provide a prompt, fair, and impartial investigation and resolution of alleged violations to this Policy and is committed to so doing.
 Title IX Coordinator(s), investigators, and hearing officials must receive annual training on sexual violence, domestic violence, dating violence, and stalking, and the conduct of investigations and hearings.
-The College may resolve complaints either by an informal or formal resolution process.
+The College may resolve complaints either by an informal or formal resolution process. - 3.
+Suspending an Investigation.
+The College will comply with all requests for cooperation by the campus police or local law enforcement in investigations.
+The College may be required to suspend the Title IX investigation while the campus police or the local law enforcement agency gathers evidence.
+The College will resume its Title IX investigation as soon as the campus police or local law enforcement agency has completed gathering evidence.
+Otherwise, the College's investigation will not be precluded or suspended on the grounds that criminal charges involving the same incident have been filed or that charges have been dismissed or reduced. - 4.
 The parties may agree to proceed under the informal resolution process in matters not involving sexual violence, domestic violence, dating violence, or stalking.
-The formal resolution process will be applied (1) when any party that participated in the informal resolution process chooses to terminate the process, and (2) to all matters that are not eligible for informal resolution.
+The formal resolution process will be applied (i) when any party that participated in the informal resolution process chooses to terminate the process, and (ii) to all matters that are not eligible for informal resolution.

-Formal Resolution Process
+R. Formal Resolution Process

-Complainant's Initial Meeting with the Title IX Coordinator
+- 1. Complainant's Initial Meeting with the Title IX Coordinator.
 As soon as is practicable, the Title IX Coordinator will contact the complainant to schedule an initial meeting.
 If the complainant is not the alleged victim, the Title IX Coordinator also will contact the alleged victim as soon as possible to schedule an initial meeting.
-The complainant may be accompanied by an advisor of his or her choosing.
-At this initial meeting, the Title IX Coordinator will:

-- Provide the complainant a copy of this Policy; - Provide the complainant with a Complaint Form, if necessary; - Provide a written explanation of the complainant's rights and options related to changes in academic, parking, and working arrangements; - Explain avenues for formal resolution and informal resolution of the complaint; - Explain the steps involved in an investigation; - Discuss confidentiality standards and concerns with the complainant; - Determine whether the complainant wishes to pursue a resolution (formal or informal) through the College or no resolution of any kind; - Refer the complainant to campus and community resources, as appropriate; and
+The Title IX Coordinator shall inform the complainant that he or she may be accompanied by an advisor of his or her choosing at the meeting.
+At this initial meeting, the Title IX Coordinator will: - a.
+Provide the complainant a copy of this Policy; - b.
+Provide the complainant with a Complaint Form, if necessary; - c.
+Provide a written explanation of the complainant's rights and options related to changes in academic, parking, and working arrangements; - d.
+Explain avenues for formal resolution and informal resolution of the complaint; - e.
+Explain the steps involved in an investigation; - f.
+Discuss confidentiality standards and concerns with the complainant; - g.
+Determine whether an informal resolution is permissible, and whether the complainant wishes to pursue a resolution (formal or informal) through the College or no resolution of any kind;